fieldtrip/website/example/nirs_glm.md

 ## Perform a GLM analysis

-This is explained on http://mri-q.com/general-linear-model.html with an excelent introduction, and on https://www.brainvoyager.com/bv/doc/UsersGuide/StatisticalAnalysis/TheGeneralLinearModel.html.
+This is explained on http://mri-q.com/general-linear-model.html with an excellent introduction, and on https://www.brainvoyager.com/bv/doc/UsersGuide/StatisticalAnalysis/TheGeneralLinearModel.html.

     close all